Red Flag Warning Issued for Parts of Bay Area Due to Possible Lightning Strikes

 Continuing Coverage

-A red flag warning has been issued for parts of the Bay Area starting this evening.
-Tap here for details.
+Red flag warning issued for parts of Bay Area due to gusty winds and possible dry lightning.

 Main Navigation